Agame: 20th century

 In the period 1896–1936, Agame was led by the descendants of Sabagadis.
 Dejazmatch Kassa Sebhat was the chief of the area during the Italian war 1935–36.
 He mobilized the people of Agame and engaged the Italians at the battle of Fagena, in the Afar escarpment east of Addigrat.
 But he was defeated and ultimately surrendered.
 During 1941–74 Agame existed as an awraja (in the province of Tigray), having five districts (woreda) under it: Gulo Makeda, Ganta Afshum, Subja Sase, Dallol and Kalatte Balaza.
 Descendants of the Sabagadis family still governed Agame until the revolution.

 Geography

 Topographically, the Agame area exhibits diverse physical features: mountain massifs, plains, plateaux, deep gorges and river valleys.
 Archaeological evidence indicates that Agame was one of the earliest places in Ethiopia to adopt ploughshare agriculture, but centuries of over-cultivation and maximum utilization of resource turned the area into agriculturally marginal land.

 Demographics

-The principal inhabitants of Agame are Afar & Saho.
-The Afar-speaking population predominated in the highlands.
+The principal inhabitants of Agame are Tigrayans with Afar & Saho minorities.
+The Afar-speaking population predominated in the lowlands.
 The north-eastern and south-eastern sector of the escarpment is principally inhabited by the Saho-speaking Irob and Afar-speakers respectively.
 Adigrat prevailed as the capital of Agame throughout the 19th and 20th centuries.
 Since the 19th century, Agame has been an enduring base for Lazarist Catholic evangelization in northern Ethiopia.
 The legacies of this process are the Catholic Cathedral and the Seminary of Adigrat and the considerable Catholic congregation of Irob-land in the lowlands.